 It was very easy to print photos from the app; it takes only 12 seconds to fully print a photo.

 It is too bulky to be carried around in a park unless you have a backpack.
-I don’t think it would fit in your pants unless you have very large pockets.
+I don’t think it would fit in your pants unless you have huge pockets.

-The printer quality is very good, and it doesn’t look cheap.
+The printer quality is excellent, and it doesn’t look cheap.
 However, it is built entirely from plastic, so I’m not feeling confident about dropping it.